thetarby/noise-js/README.md

 ## Usage
 You can generate noise with any number of dimensions.
 Initialize Perlin object with the number of dimensions you want to sample and octave count.
 Octave count is one as default.
 Then call 'call' method of the object with the coordinates.
 Coordinates dimension number must be same with the one you gave to constructor.
+Perlin noise returns values ranging from -1 to 1.
 ```jsx
 var noise=require('n-dimensional-noise')
 let p=new noise.Perlin(2,5)